Direct loading of a Sr magneto-optical trap from a thermal atomic beam: Theory

 In the implementation of an optical lattice clock, the required number of atoms after the first-stage cooling at $461\,\mathrm{nm}$ is typically on the order of $10^7$.
 The atom number in the MOT is determined by its lifetime and loading rate.
 Since the interrogation time of an optical lattice clock is typically $1\,\mathrm{s}$, it is desirable that the MOT loading time be less than $1\,\mathrm{s}$.
 From these considerations, the MOT lifetime must exceed $1\,\mathrm{s}$ and the MOT loading rate must be greater than $10^7\,\mathrm{atoms\,s^{-1}}$.

 We first discuss the MOT lifetime determined by collisions with background gas.
 Under UHV conditions, the background gas is predominantly composed of hydrogen ($\mathrm{H_2}$).
-The loss rate of the number of the trapped atoms due to collisions with $\mathrm{H_2}$ is calculated based on the $C_6$ coefficient to be $5\times10^7\,\mathrm{s^{-1}\,Torr^{-1}}$ based on the model in Ref.~\cite{T.Arpornthip2012} (see Appendix~A).
+The loss rate of the number of the trapped atoms due to collisions with $\mathrm{H_2}$ is calculated to be $5\times10^7\,\mathrm{s^{-1}\,Torr^{-1}}$ based on the model in Ref.~\cite{T.Arpornthip2012} (see Appendix~A).
 Therefore, obtaining an MOT lifetime longer than $1\,\mathrm{s}$ requires a background gas pressure lower than $2\times10^{-8}\,\mathrm{Torr}$.

 Two-body collisions also limit the MOT lifetime.
-For Sr, the two-body loss coefficient $\beta$ (see Appendix~D) has been measured to be $4.5\times10^{-10}\,\mathrm{cm^3\,s^{-1}}$~\cite{T.Dinneen1999}.
+For Sr, the two-body loss coefficient $\beta$ (see Appendix~D) has been measured to be $4.5\times10^{-10}\,\mathrm{cm^3/s}$~\cite{T.Dinneen1999}.
 The typical diameter of the trap atomic cloud containing $10^7$ atoms is $\sim 2\,\mathrm{mm}$, corresponding to an atomic density of $10^9\,\mathrm{atoms\,cm^{-3}}$.
 From these, the two-body collisional loss rate for $10^7$ trapped atoms is estimated to be $\sim 0.5\,\mathrm{s^{-1}}$.
 Therefore, even if the effect of background gas collisions can be neglected, the MOT lifetime for $10^7$ atoms is limited to about $1\,\mathrm{s}$ by two-body collisions.

 Next, we discuss the MOT loading rate.
-Following the method described in Ref.~\cite{M.Barbiero2020}, we estimated the capture velocity by simulation using our experimental parameters (see 3 Experimental setup), obtaining a value of $\sim 50\,\mathrm{m\,s^{-1}}$.
-Meanwhile, the atomic beam flux from an oven can be derived from the geometry of capillary tube and the empirical expression for the vapor pressure (see Appendix~B).
+Following the method described in Ref.~\cite{M.Barbiero2020}, we estimated the capture velocity by simulation using our experimental parameters (see Sec.~\ref{Experimental setup}), obtaining a value of $\sim 50\,\mathrm{m\,s^{-1}}$.
+Meanwhile, the atomic beam flux from an oven can be derived from the geometry of the capillary tubes and the empirical expression for the vapor pressure (see Appendix~B).
 From these considerations, the MOT loading rate calculated for our vacuum system configuration is shown in Fig.~\ref{fig:theory_loading_rate} (see Appendix~C).
 The figure indicates that even if the capture velocity is $30\,\mathrm{m\,s^{-1}}$, an oven temperature of $\sim 400\,\mathrm{{}^\circ C}$ is sufficient to achieve a MOT loading rate of $10^7\,\mathrm{atoms\,s^{-1}}$.